vuesion/vuesion/docs/tutorials/prefetch-and-state-transfer.md

 ...
 ```

-We always have to return a `Promise` as result of this function, the vue-starter makes sure that every Promise resolves
+We always have to return a `Promise` as result of this function, vuesion makes sure that every Promise resolves
 before it renders the page.

 The function gets an `options` object as the first parameter - you can find the available options in the file `./src/server/isomorphic.ts`